TSC (TV channel): Products

-Video games

-Previously the network sold an NES clone plug and play console which was considered poor-quality and featured pirated games, with a few merely having their main sprites swapped with other popular characters.
-The network has since ended this selling practice and carries licensed consoles and games.

 Christmas programming

 The only time that TSC does not broadcast live or tape-delayed product demonstrations is on Christmas Eve and Christmas Day.
 Sale broadcasts were replaced by Christmas scenes with holiday music in the background until 2008, but have been replaced since with TSC on-air personalities and celebrity guests sharing their Christmas memories.
 TSC usually ends live broadcasting for the Christmas holiday at about 4:00pm EST Christmas Eve, with taped sales segments airing from 4:00pm – 10:00pm EST. They go back to regular broadcasting at 10:00pm EST Christmas Day, with taped sales segments, and return to live broadcasting at 7:00am EST Boxing Day.